gazebosim/gz-harmonic/highlights.md

 - [Add DopplerVelocityLog sensor](https://github.com/gazebosim/gz-sensors/pull/290)
   - [Add DopplerVelocityLogSystem plugin](https://github.com/gazebosim/gz-sim/pull/1804)
+  - Adds DopplerVelocityLog (DVL) sensor that produces velocity estimates of the vehicle.
+Two modes are available: bottom tracking and water mass tracking.
+With bottom tracking, the DVL sensor has multiple configurable acoustic beams pointing downwards at an angle to the seabed to measure distance and compute velocity as the vehicle moves over time.
+Water mass tracking can be used when seabed is not available or within range of the beams.
+This particular mode requires the EnvironmentPreload system to be loaded as well, which will parse and load water velocity data from a CSV file into the `EnvironmentalData` component.

 - [Add airspeed sensor](https://github.com/gazebosim/gz-sensors/pull/305)
   - [Add airspeed sensor](https://github.com/gazebosim/gz-sim/pull/1847)
   - [Add Airspeed sensor](https://github.com/gazebosim/sdformat/pull/1215)
+  - Adds air speed sensor that measures differential pressure (hPa) and temperature (kelvin) at a given altitude.
+Optional Gaussian noise model can be applied to the pressure data.

 - [Add Reset button to world_control](https://github.com/gazebosim/gz-gui/pull/476)
+  - Adds a reset button to the WorldControl GUI plugin which by default is located at the lower left corner of the Gazebo GUI window.
+    When pressed, the plugin makes a request to the server to reset the simulation.

 - [Allow loading a model SDF file in the Server class, and from the command line](https://github.com/gazebosim/gz-sim/pull/1775)
+  - Adds support for `gz sim` to load a model SDF file (in addition to a world SDF file).
+The model is loaded into the default world.
+Specifically, this is done by updating the constructor of the Server class to handle SDF files that contain a `<model>` without a `<world>`.

 - [Allow using a CSV file to define currents for hydrodynamic system](https://github.com/gazebosim/gz-sim/pull/1839)
   - [Add multichannel lookup for environment sensors.](https://github.com/gazebosim/gz-sim/pull/1814)
   - [Adds a tool for environment data visualization](https://github.com/gazebosim/gz-sim/pull/1748)
+  - Extends the Hydrodynamic system to support reading water current data from a defined in a CSV file.
+    This requires that The EnvironmentPreload system to be available in the world, which is used to parse and load the data in the CSV file into the `EnvironmentalData` component.

 - [Include contact force, normal, and depth in contact message](https://github.com/gazebosim/gz-sim/pull/2050)
+  - In addition to position data, the contact message published by a contact sensor now includes force, normal and depth data for each contact point.

 - [Add support for adding cmake extras to packages in `gz-cmake`](https://github.com/gazebosim/gz-cmake/pull/345)
   - This feature gives library authors the ability to export and install additional CMake functionality.
   This is useful for providing macros/functions for downstream developers to use as part of their CMake scripts.

 - [Add optional binary relocatability in all Gazebo libraries](https://github.com/gazebosim/gz-cmake/pull/334)
   - Optional CMake behavior to allow for the built installation to be relocated to a different directory at runtime.
 Enabled via `GZ_ENABLE_RELOCATABLE_INSTALL` CMake variable.
 This feature is heavily used in the conda distribution of the gazebo libraries.

 - [Add CSV data parsing capability in `gz-common`](https://github.com/gazebosim/gz-common/pull/402)
   - Adds a common implementation of parsing CSV data files.

 - [MecanumDriveOdometry to handle odometry estimation of Mecanum wheeled models](https://github.com/gazebosim/gz-math/pull/486)
+  - Adds a math class to compute odometry estimation based on a set of kinematic properties and wheel speeds for Mecanum-drive vehicles.

 - [Add support for bayer images to Ogre and Ogre2](https://github.com/gazebosim/gz-rendering/pull/838)
   - Extends camera sensors to support Bayer image formats.
 To use these formats, set the